ProDataStack partners with all-time leading Nepalese goalscorer Sabitra Bhandari

 ABOUT PRODATASTACK

 ProDataStack is the world’s first sports data platform designed exclusively for athletes and their agents.
 By pulling data from six key areas, including powerful brand sentiment and performance metrics, it strengthens athletes’ hands in both performance and sponsorship contract negotiations, and helps agents develop their brand and ensure a more sustainable future.
-Visit ProDataStack for more information book a demo, or email contact@prodatastack.com.
+For more information visit www.prodatastack.ai, book a demo, or contact us by email.

 Fiona Green